Biology Research Institute

 - 12:45 pm – Travel to Fieldwork Site

-- 3:30 pm – Guest Speaker: Sustainability in Biology Research
+- 3:30 pm – Guest Speaker: Biochemistry of Malaria

 - 4:10 pm – Team Research Presentation: Sampling Results